yuchaojiang/Canopy/instruction/SNA_CNA_input.md

   <img src='https://github.com/yuchaojiang/Canopy/blob/master/instruction/relapse.jpg' >
 </p>

 Canopy does not require interger allele-specific copy number as input.
-While Sequenza infers tumor purity and ploidy and output interger valued allle-specifc copy numbers, SCALE directly takes as input the fractional allele-specific copy numbers.
+While Sequenza infers tumor purity and ploidy and outputs interger valued allle-specifc copy numbers, SCALE directly takes as input the fractional allele-specific copy numbers.
 The B-allele frequency is Bf = Wm / (WM + Wm) and the depth ratio is depth.ratio = (WM + Wm)/2.
 From here the input matrix WM and Wm can be calculated.

 ## **Which CNAs and SNAs should I use?**